 Flemington is a very small borough located in the state of New Jersey.
 With a population of 4,621 people and six constituent neighborhoods, Flemington is the 340th largest community in New Jersey.
 Flemington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs, Flemington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Flemington are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Flemington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Flemington is a borough of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Flemington who work in maintenance occupations (14.59%), office and administrative support (11.72%), and management occupations (8.77%).

 Also of interest is that Flemington has more people living here who work in computers and math than 95% of the places in the US.